 The event is centered around downtown Bedford and features great vendors, live music, a kid’s corner, and a classic car show.

-More information can be found the festival’s website.
+More information can be found on the festival’s website.

 Head to northwestern Pennsylvania for the annual Autumn Leaf Festival in Clarion.
-This 65-year tradition brings almost half-a-million people to this corner of the state to enjoy the beauty of autumn.
+This 68-year tradition brings almost half a million people to this corner of the state to enjoy the beauty of autumn.
 Over nine days, visitors can enjoy carnival rides, a parade, two beauty pageants, an antique tractor show, and more.

 When it comes to Pennsylvania’s fall festivals, this award-winning event is something you shouldn’t miss.